ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 > [!Tip]
 > You can use Intellisense with the pin definition class to quickly determine where things go.
-> For example: Typing `FezSpider.GpioPin.Socket3.` lists the available GPIO pins on scoekt3
+> For example: Typing `FEXSpider.GpioPin.Socket3.` lists the available GPIO pins on scoekt3
-> Another example: Typing `FezSpider.UartPort.` lists all available UART sockets (that is U in the old Gadgeteer standard)
+> Another example: Typing `FEZSpider.UartPort.` lists all available UART sockets (that is U in the old Gadgeteer standard)

 > [!Tip]
 > We will be using the original, and most popular, FEZ Spider as a base for this page but any other mainboard will work very similarly.